keyrnk/baremetal_experiments/README.md

 - mini_uart_io/
 raspberrypi3 uart implementation in C, my first steps in bare metal world
 - unused_experimental_headers/
-stl parts that still not ported to embedded
+stl parts that are still not ported to embedded